pandora-analysis/pandora/doc/Administration Guide.md

 ### Users’ admins

-in generic.conf , add users in the key users
+in generic.json , add users in the key users

 ```json
   {